Fingerling Potatoes with Rosemary and Thyme, Crispy or Not

 I learned how to cook potatoes by the caseload.
 By the caseload of salt, too.
-Seriously.
 I was working in a restaurant in Philadelphia and gasped the first time I saw the chef unload a box — literally one 3-lb. box — of kosher salt into a pot, albeit a very large pot, filled with fingerling potatoes, water, many cloves of garlic and several bunches of rosemary and thyme.

 Bring the water to a boil, he instructed, then turn off the heat.
 The potatoes, he ensured, would finish cooking as they cooled.